-A commission is a special kind of painting created especially for a recipient (client) who has a particular image in mind: for instance, a family portrait.
-On the other hand, the client may have a few photographs to choose from, or just a sense of the scene they want the painting to portray.
+A commission is a special kind of painting created especially for a recipient who has a particular image or idea in mind: for instance, a family portrait.
+On the other hand, the client may have a few photographs to choose from, or just a sense of the idea they want the painting to portray.
 In that case, the recipient and I communicate back and forth to settle on a particular photo or reference idea before I create the painting.

 For a full list of commission options, including price, size, color and medium, please click here: Commission Prices & Options.
-I understand that artwork can be a commodity of a prohibitive cost; for this reason, I also accept the budgeting of any commissioned project into 2 or more payments separated by a month (or months) so as to make the price easier to finance.
+I understand that artwork can be a big investment; for this reason, any commissioned project can be budgeted into a payments separated by months so as to make the cost less of a burden.
 Feel free to contact me about your project idea, with no need for commitment.

 This painting was created for a pianist in the spirit of her beloved piano teacher mentor, who passed away.
 The painting was extremely personal for both of us, because the piano teacher, Arlene, was my mother.
 She wanted a small scene which was in the spirit of Arlene, who in addition to piano work loved to cook in the family’s traditional Italian style.
 We eventually settled on the themes of a gleaming warm palette and the subject of fresh tomatoes, a timeless ingredient that honored Arlene through the tomato sauces she made on countless occasions.